 Where To Visit: Heddon Valley

 Heddon Valley is located in the western part of Exmoor and is another place we recommend for a visit.
-You may not actually know it, but this part of Exmoor was made famous my popular poets who specialised in romantic pieces, and as you can imagine, if you are a couple then this is one of the most perfect places to visit.
+You may not actually know it, but this part of Exmoor was made famous by popular poets.

-Aswell as having a romantic edge about it, the place is popular with another group of people – walkers.
+Aswell as having a romantic edge about it, the place is popular with walkers.
 A route through this area encompasses a variety of terrain and can start or end with the beautiful beach at Heddon.

 The beauty doesn’t stop here either.
 To the west of Heddon Valley, high sea cliffs give some great views over Combe Martin, while to the East, views of the Bristol Channel can be seen.